tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 So in general, this statistic has to be seen this way: the more distinct domains your browser connects to, the larger the privacy exposure.

-In a best-case scenario, the number of distinct domains to which a web page connects should be one only, i.e. that of the remote server from which the web page was fetched.
+In a best-case scenario, the number of distinct domains to which a web page connects should be **only one**, i.e. that of the remote server from which the web page was fetched.

 **The higher the number, the higher your are exposing yourself privacy-wise.**